 There’s also the fact that algorithms and Random Number Generators are immune to outside influence.
 There can be no accusations of match fixing or poor refereeing decisions when it comes to virtual football matches, for example.
 Equally, virtual tennis players aren’t going to get injured and virtual horses won’t have to be put down if they fall at a fence.

 Another positive is that there is no limit to the number of matches that can be played or events that can take place in any sport.
 Fatigue is not going to be an influencing factor, nor is the ability for organisers to arrange an event.
-They happen so regularly that punters can try to bounce back from a bad bet as good as instantly, if they want to.
+They happen so regularly that punters don’t need to worry about missing the off because they can simply catch the next one.

-That lack of limit to the number of games that can be played also means that bets can be placed 24/7.
+That lack of limit to the number of games that can be played also means that bets can be placed 24/7, so shift workers or anyone else can play to their schedule.
 There is no limit to when people can hop onto their online account and place a bet on a virtual event.
-There's also a superb choice of matches and events in the various different sports, meaning that if you don't like the look of one then you can just wait for another.
+There’s also a superb choice of matches and events in the various different sports, meaning that if you don’t like the look of one then you can just wait for another.

 Cons Of Virtual Betting